translate/translate/docs/formats/android.rst

 :wp:`Android <Android_%28operating_system%29>` programs make use of localisable string resources.

+:guilabel:`Mobile Kotlin resources` are supported as a variant of this format.

 .. note:: The toolkit supports this format, but still doesn't provide any converter.